Journal for Plague Lovers: Certifications

-Remixes EP
+Remixes

+Extended play

 Tracks from Journal for Plague Lovers have been remixed by a number of artists, and the Journal for Plague Lovers Remixes EP was released on 15 June 2009.
-Martin Noble of the band British Sea Power remixed the song "Me and Stephen Hawking"; Andrew Weatherall remixed "Peeled Apples", which he has described as "sounding like Charlie Watts playing with PiL"; The Horrors remixed "Doors Closing Slowly"; NYPC remixed the song "Marlon J.D" and the EP also features remixes by Patrick Wolf, Underworld, Four Tet, Errors, Adem, Optimo and Fuck Buttons.
+Andrew Weatherall remixed "Peeled Apples", which he described as "sounding like Charlie Watts playing with PiL"; Martin Noble of the band British Sea Power remixed the song "Me and Stephen Hawking"; Adem remixed "Facing Page: Top Left"; Errors remixed "All Is Vanity" and The Horrors remixed "Doors Closing Slowly".